Why I Tutor

 The curricula and mark schemes: these are only the base layer, to become second nature with practice.
 I will draw on my profoundly rewarding experience teaching across several top London agencies to elevate not only my tutorial students’ marks, their analytic and critical skills, but more fundamentally their curiosity.
 The possibilities of literature and language are endless.

 I recognise that in the limits of the classroom the student cannot always be given the attention they deserve.
-Yet even more than this, the classroom cannot always be conducive to the very principle which underpins my desire to teach: curiosity and enthusiasm.
+Yet even more than this, the classroom is not always conducive to the very thing that underpins my desire to teach: curiosity and enthusiasm.
 I know that my style - diligent but dynamic - will allow students of any confidence-level to approach their work with advanced critical tools and a newfound enthusiasm.